 Historical and contemporary view of the juvenile justice system.
 Focus on analyzing components of the system, their interactions, processing, and handling of youths.

-The program can be completed for 18 undergraduate credits or a non-credit professional development certificate.
+The program can be completed for 18 undergraduate credits.

 For more information, please contact the Continuing Education office at Penn State Brandywine: